zense/IIITB-StudentKit/docs/clubs.md

 ## Alumni Committee

 Being a part of Alumni committee helps us to have a close relationship with the Alumni network of IIIT Bangalore.
-This enables us to learn and grow as individuals with the help of our alumni's testimonials and suggestion.
-We also get to organise regular Alumni meets and fests in the campus just to connect them to their batchmates and relive those college days which they were part of.
+This enables us to learn and grow as individuals with the help of our alumni's testimonials and suggestions.
+The various Alumni meets and fests which we organize help them connect with their batchmates and relive those college days which they were a part of.

-Being a part of this committee will enable you to make contacts, improve your managerial skills and not to forget the aura of being connected to seniors who are making it big in the corporate world.
+Being a part of this committee will enable you to make contacts, improve your managerial skills and not to forget ,give you the aura of being connected to seniors who are making it big in the corporate world.

 ## Branding Committee

 The Branding team looks after admissions, exchange programs, outreach and placements.IIIT Bangalore is an industry centric, innovative, advanced, student empowered institute and we highlight this through brand promotion and marketing.
-IIIT Bangalore should be known as an institute that is fair, flexible, friendly, socially sensitive and on top of all these, has excellent academic and research facilities.
+IIIT Bangalore should be known as an institute that is fair, flexible, friendly, socially sensitive and on top of all these,as an institute which has excellent academic and research facilities.
 Few of the facilities are mentioned below:

-· Post graduate education and research in Information Technology · World-class faculty members, vibrant alumni community · Cutting-edge research work
+- Post graduate education and research in Information Technology
+- World-class faculty members, vibrant alumni community
+- Cutting-edge research work
-· Close industry collaboration
+- Close industry collaboration
-· State-of-the-art campus infrastructure
+- State-of-the-art campus infrastructure

 The branding committee ensures that IIIT Bangalore participates in ranking surveys,educational and career fairs and Govt.
 Events.
 It ensures regular update of content on various platforms .
-It manages the <a href="https://twitter.com/IIITB_official" target="_blank">Twitter page</a>, <a href="https://www.facebook.com/IIITBofficial/" target="_blank">Facebook page</a> & <a href="https://www.linkedin.com/school/800493/" target="_blank">Linkedin</a>.
-The committee also helps organise various college fests, Infin8, Spandan etc.
+You can visit us at <a href="https://twitter.com/IIITB_official" target="_blank">Twitter </a>, <a href="https://www.facebook.com/IIITBofficial/" target="_blank">Facebook </a> & <a href="https://www.linkedin.com/school/800493/" target="_blank">Linkedin</a>.
+The committee also helps organise various college fests such as Infin8 and Spandan .

 The branding team is an integral part of IIIT Bangalore and it wil give you a hands-on experience of marketing,logistics and branding .

-## Chaayachitra
+## Chhayachitra

-The Chhayachitra (Photography Club) at IIIT Bangalore aims to capture every moment during all the college fests and celebrations.
-All those smiles, moments of relief and joy, and all those groupies with your friends are captured by our cameras.
-What better feeling can a camera person get other than a perfect click.
-Creating short films can be tiresome but it can also be a lot of  fun .
-We help each other in terms of techniques, skills, perspectives for better clicks thus making the best out of ourselves as photographers.
-Although the club was founded just two years back, it is growing fast and gaining popularity.
-The club doesn't just revolve around photographs but also manages <a href="https://www.youtube.com/user/iiitbmedia" target="_blank">Youtube</a> & <a href="https://www.instagram.com/iiitb_official/" target="_blank">Instagram</a> .
+The Chhayachitra (Photography Club) at IIIT Bangalore aims to capture each and every beautiful moment of the college's fests and celebrations.
+Nothing escapes our cameras!
+Every smile, every moment - whether it's of joy, or just relief from all the exhausting work and every group photo is caught by us.
+What better feeling can a photographer get other than the perfect click!
+While creating short films can be tiresome, we have loads of fun ! :)

+We help each other in terms of techniques, skills and perspectives for better shots thus making the best out of ourselves as photographers.
+Although the club was founded in 2015, it is growing fast and gaining popularity.
+The club doesn't just revolve around photographs but also manages its own <a href="https://www.youtube.com/user/iiitbmedia" target="_blank">Youtube</a> & <a href="https://www.instagram.com/iiitb_official/" target="_blank">Instagram</a> channel.

 <em><strong>REMEMBER: All it takes is a camera to start with, be it a smartphone or DSLR.</strong></em>

-## Cite.
+## Cite

 <a href="https://citeatiiitb.wordpress.com/read/recents/" target="_blank">Cite.
 (Previously ISoClub) - Curating Ideas, Technology & Entertainment.</a>